 President Barack Obama has joined millions of Americans on Veterans Day in a salute to the men and women who have served in the country's armed forces.

-Mr. Obama and his wife Michelle hosted a breakfast Monday at the White House for military veterans and their families, and later placed a wreath at Arlington National Cemetery.
+The president spoke at Arlington National Cemetery outside Washington after placing a wreath at the Tomb of the Unknowns.
+Earlier, Mr. Obama and his wife Michelle hosted a breakfast at the White House for military veterans and their families.

 "Today reminds us of our sacred obligation.
 So even though this time of war is coming to a close, our time of service to our newest veterans has only just begun."